aginies/virt-scenario/README.md

 # Devel Information

-A lot of variable are currently set in the code and will be changeable in the futur.
+A lot of variable are currently set in the code and will be changeable in the futur (FEATURES_DATA, CLOCK_DATA, ON_DATA, TPM_DATA, etc...)
 Still lot of work TODO...

 # Devel planning / TODO